cmc-corpora/cmc-corpora.github.io/content/ckcmc/docs/tei/_index.md

   defines the new attribute `@creation` to be available for all elements.
 The existing attribute class *att.global* has been modified to additionally be a member of *att.global.cmc*

+## Reference
+A rationale for the models included in the schema is given in the ODD and as a long version in the following article:

+{{< cite page="/publication/beiswenger-cmc-core-2020" view="4" >}}